machin3boy/Lachesis/tests/README.md

 The directory is organized into several subfolders:

 -  `/graphs`: This subfolder contains DAGs representing scenarios without forks or cheaters.
 Each graph is visually represented as a PDF and also detailed in a `.txt` file for programmatic access.
 The adjacency matrix for each DAG's validators is also provided as a `.txt` file.
 The PDFs include annotations in the top left section detailing the properties used to generate the graph.
+Please note the first 40 tests in this folder have been generated to be simple DAGs for testing.
 -  `/cheaters`: Similar to the `/graphs` subfolder, this contains DAGs represented as PDFs and `.txt` files.
 However, in these scenarios, each validator has a non-zero probability of being a cheater (a validator that can create forks in the graph).
+Please note the first 40 tests in this folder have been generated to be simple DAGs for testing.
 -  `/results` and `/cheaters_results`: These subfolders store the results of the first 100 DAGs in the `/graphs` and `/cheaters` folders respectively, represented as PDFs.

 Apart from these subfolders, this directory also includes two scripts: `graph.py` and `automate_graphing.py`, which help automate the generation of custom test cases.